Cedarhurst Senior Living logo

 Driving or Using Public Transportation

-This is the ability to attend events, go shopping, and do other activities by driving oneself or arranging other means of transportation.
+This is the ability to attend events, go shopping, and do other activities by driving yourself or arranging other means of transportation.

 Managing Finances